AdamUllmann/ModuSuite/README.md

 - **modu-FILTER**: A dynamic audio filter plugin designed using the JUCE framework.
 It provides intuitive control over filter parameters, including cutoff frequency, resonance, and support for various filter types.

+- **modu-SCOPE**: A Lightweight Audio Visualizer that displays real-time visual audio Processing with Low Latency.
+Features a spectrogram and oscilloscope.

 ## Getting Started

 To use Modu-Suite plugins, follow these general steps: